 Clinically significant inguinoscrotal swelling from a pancreatic hydrocele is a rare complication of severe acute pancreatitis .
 The mechanism is felt to occur by tracking of pancreatic fluid through weak fascial planes in the retroperitoneum along the psoas muscle and into the scrotum via the inguinal canal .
 Once in the scrotum, inflammatory pancreatic ascites can readily accumulate and organize to form a pseudocyst - like collection that can cause infection and testicular necrosis .
 Scrotal involvement in acute pancreatitis can also be confused with testicular torsion and other potential medical emergencies including epididymitis and incarcerated ventral/inguinal hernia, so it is generally recommended that patients be imaged quickly to determine if prompt surgical exploration is necessary .
 Conservative management without surgery may be possible if there is no sign of testicular compromise .

-Figure 1: Computed tomography views demonstrating inflammatory stranding near the pancreatic head with adjacent compression onto the stomach and duodenum (left), and marked edema of the right inguinal canal and hemiscrotum with inflammatory peripancreatic fluid visibly tracking down into the pelvis (arrows at center and right).
+Figure 1: (a) Computed tomography views demonstrating inflammatory stranding near the pancreatic head with adjacent compression onto the stomach and duodenum (left), and marked edema of the right inguinal canal and hemiscrotum with inflammatory peripancreatic fluid visibly tracking down into the pelvis (arrows at center and right).